potievdev/slim-rbac/README.md

 This package helps you to release access control logic via [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) (Role Based Access Control) technology.

 ## Requirements
-___
+---

 - The minimum required PHP version is PHP 5.4.

 ## Installation
-___
+---

 ### First step
-Run next command.

 ```sh
 $ composer require potievdev/slim-rbac "^1.0"
 ```

 ### Second step

 After installing packages, you should apply database migrations for creating necessary tables.
-There are two ways dependently from you use or not use Doctrine2 ORM in your project.
+There are two cases dependency from your project uses or not uses Doctrine 2 ORM.

 ##### If you use  Doctrine2

 1. Create a php file, which returns instance of EntityManager.

 ```php
 ...
 return $entityManager;
 ```

 2. Run applying migrations command

 ```sh
 $ vendor/bin/slim-rbac migrate -c PATH_TO_ENTITY_MANAGER_FILE
 ```

 #### Else

 1. Run next command in root directory or in directory where save configuration files of project

 ```sh
 $ vendor/bin/slim-rbac create
 ```

 Command creates the `sr-config.php` file with next content

 ```php
 <?php